WD-Scott/NBA-MVP-Prediction/README.md

 We import the best model into [Test.ipynb](https://github.com/WD-Scott/DS5110_Project/blob/main/Jupyter%20Notebooks/Test.ipynb) to perform testing on the unseen data.

-The chart below displays the predicted values from the best model compared to the actual values:
+The chart below displays the predicted values from the best model compared to the actual values; the model orange markers are the predicted value, and the dark blue markers are the actual value:

 <h1 align="center">
     <img src="https://github.com/WD-Scott/DS5110_Project/blob/main/images/pred_act.png">
 </h1>
 <p align="center">

+The range plot shows that the predicted values for mvp_share are, at least for these top four candidates for the 2018–22 seasons, pretty far off.
+There are some player-year combinations (Damian Lillard, 2018; Nikola Jokic, 2019; and James Harden, 2020) for which the predicted value is very close to the actual.

 The table below shows whether the model correctly predicted the top four rankings for the 2018–22 seasons; the model accurately predicts which players are in the top four each season but doesn't always order them correctly.